NebulousLabs/Sia/siad/API.md

 Parameters:
 ```
 struct {
-	Data     io.ReadSeeker
+	Source   io.ReadSeeker
-	Duration int
 	Nickname string
-	Pieces   int
 }
 ```
-Data is a datastream from an html request.
+Source is a datastream from an html request.

-Duration is the number of blocks that the file will be available.

 Nickname is the name the renter uses for the file.

-Pieces is the redundancy of the file.

 Response: standard